-- in relation to any premises or place, facility, internal structure, equipment or conveyance, means designed, constructed, and located so that it: - meets the requirements appropriate to the type of animal material or product and process, and which includes consideration of the movement of people, access, and process flow; and - ii) can be readily maintained, cleaned, sanitised, and sterilised where required, to ensure that risk factors from contaminants and pests are minimised - b) in relation to any equipment or access-way in any processing area, means that the equipment or access-way is designed, constructed and located so that it: - i) is easily accessible for maintenance, cleaning, operation, checking and inspection; and - ii) minimises the contact of contaminants with any animal material (other than live mammals or live birds), or animal product or other equipment; and - iii) precludes the harbouring or accumulation of any contaminants or pests sanitise means the application of approved maintenance compounds or a physical agent (e.g. steam or compressed air or water blasting or a combination of these) with the intention of reducing microbial contamination to a level that would avoid the creation of a hazard suitably skilled person means a person who in the opinion of the operator is skilled in a particular activity or task through training, experience or qualifications supplier means the owner or person in charge of the animals other than the person solely engaged in facilitating their transfer (such as a transport operator or purchasing agent).
-A saleyard operator may be a supplier supplier guarantee programme means a set of procedures documented in an RMP, that establishes the animal treatment and exposure status of the animal material presented for primary processing by requiring specified suppliers (identified in the programme) to provide information that would be equivalent to the supplier statement for that animal material supplier statement means a statement in the form and manner approved by the Director-General which is signed by a supplier to confirm that certain requirements of these specifications have been met, and includes electronic supplier statements for farmed animals topographical map means a map to a standard 1:50 000 scale transport includes transport by road, rail, sea or air transportation outer means a package other than a transportation unit, that:
+- in relation to any premises or place, facility, internal structure, equipment or conveyance, means designed, constructed, and located so that it: - meets the requirements appropriate to the type of animal material or product and process, and which includes consideration of the movement of people, access, and process flow; and - ii) can be readily maintained, cleaned, sanitised, and sterilised where required, to ensure that risk factors from contaminants and pests are minimised

+- b) in relation to any equipment or access-way in any processing area, means that the equipment or access-way is designed, constructed and located so that it: - i) is easily accessible for maintenance, cleaning, operation, checking and inspection; and - ii) minimises the contact of contaminants with any animal material (other than live mammals or live birds), or animal product or other equipment; and - iii) precludes the harbouring or accumulation of any contaminants or pests sanitise means the application of an-approved maintenance compounds or a physical agent (e.g. steam or compressed air or water blasting or a combination of these), with the intention of reducing microbial contamination to a level that would avoid the creation of a hazardor maintenance compound, which is either an approved maintenance compound or an alternative maintenance compound within the scope of clause 3.14 (2), to minimise microbial contamination suitably skilled person means a person who in the opinion of the operator is skilled in a particular activity or task through training, experience or qualifications supplier means the owner or person in charge of the animals other than the person solely engaged in facilitating their transfer (such as a transport operator or purchasing agent).
+A saleyard operator may be a supplier $\frac{1}{2}$ relation to the supply of animals, means the owner or person in charge of animals who supplies these animals to the animal product operator, other than a person solely engaged in facilitating the transfer of animals such as a transport firm or purchasing agent, and includes a salesyard operator supplier guarantee programme means a set of procedures programme documented in an RMP risk management programme, that establishes the animal treatment and exposure status of the animal material presented for primary processing by requiring specified suppliers (identified in the programme) to provide information that would be equivalent to the supplier statement for that animal material supplier statement means a statement in the form and manner approved by the Director-General which is signed by a supplier to confirm that certain requirements of these specifications have been met, and includes electronic supplier statements for farmed animals whichthat are signed by a supplier or occupier of premises to affirm that the requirements of these specifications are met topographical map means a map to a standard 1:50 000 scale transport includes transport by road, rail, sea or air transport operator means any person or business that engages in the transport of animal material or product between places or premises within New Zealand and includes courier operations and subcontractors who are used intermittently transportation outer means a package other than a transportation unit, that: